peasant98/ArduCopter_Teleop_v1/README.md

-# ArduCopter Teleoperations with ROS, V1
+# ArduCopter Teleoperations with ROS, Version 1.0